Creating a New Pivot Table

 - The Edit Design mode will open.
 In Edit Design mode, you will notice that all the columns of the selected table listed as drag and drop items on the left side Column List pane.
 On the right-hand side, you can see the Design Area with shelves to drop the columns and preview area below to view the Pivot created.

-- If multiple tables in the database are connected using a Lookup Column then all the columns of the related tables will be listed in the Column List Pane
+- If multiple tables in the workspaces are connected using a Lookup Column then all the columns of the related tables will be listed in the Column List Pane.

 - Drag and drop the required columns listed in the Column list pane into the respective shelves in the Pivot tab.
 You can also select the checkbox adjacent to each column listed to auto place the columns into the appropriate shelves.
 After dropping the columns click on the option Click here to Generate Pivot to create the new Pivot Table.

 Once you have created the required Pivot Table, click Save button in the toolbar to save the view.
 In the Save As dialog box that appears, type the Name, Description for the Pivot Table and choose the folder where the view is to be saved and click OK.
 You can also customize the look and feel of your Pivot Table using the customization options available.
 Click here to learn more.

 Below is a brief description of each of the shelves in the Pivot tab.

 - Column: Distinct data values present in the columns dropped in this shelf will appear as the column headers of your pivot table.
 You can also have multiple columns dropped in this shelf for summarization.
 When you add multiple columns, they will be displayed as categorized layers (a group within a group) of data vertically.

 - Row: Distinct data values present in the columns dropped in this shelf will appear as the row headers of your pivot table.
 You can also have multiple columns dropped in this shelf for summarization.
 When you add multiple columns, they will be displayed as categorized layers (a group within a group) of data horizontally.